 Aviva Klein: I don’t know if a photographer’s career really takes off.
 Some people might think that by photographing Beyoncé your career has really taken off but the reality of the situation is a lot of photographers especially in New York and LA have the opportunity to work with a celebrity it doesn’t mean you’ve arrived.
-Unless you’re part of the 1% of photographers who have an “art star” career as themselves, it’s constant work in addition to all these relationships, you need to be creating photos and making photos even when you’re not hired, just always working.
+Unless you’re part of the 1% of photographers who become an “art star”, you need to be making photos even when you’re not hired, always making new work.

 Her Agenda: With all the advancements in technology, do you think that the field has become a little more competitive now that anyone with access to a camera can “be” a photographer?